What you can find on this page

 I paid for my ticket, but the vending machine didn't deliver it or it was not loaded on my MOBIB card.
 What should I do?

-location of the vending machine (please mention the machine number, i.e. five digits circled on the top right corner)
+- location of the vending machine including its number (five digits on the metal plate on the top right corner)

 Why is it necessary to wait 4 days for a subscription bought online to be loaded on a MOBIB card?